-Island County recycling parks accept household recyclable items consisting of mixed paper, cardboard, tin and aluminum food and beverage containers, plastic bottles, tubs, jugs, and jars, and container glass bottles and jars FREE of charge at the following locations:
+Island County recycling parks accept household recyclable items consisting of clean mixed paper; cardboard; tin and aluminum food and beverage containers; #1 and #2 plastic bottles, tubs, jugs, and jars; and container glass bottles and jars FREE of charge at the following locations:

-See our County Recycling Brochure for a complete list of accepted recyclables.
+See our Whidbey Recycling Brochure or our Camano Recycling Brochure for a complete list of accepted recyclables.

 Curbside recycling services are available for Island County residents living on Camano Island, in the City of Oak Harbor, Town of Coupeville, and NAS Whidbey Private Partner Venture (PPV) housing.